 How can I support my child at home in using AIM?

 One way to support your child at home in using AIM is to find accessible books that your child can read for pleasure.
-If your child meets the criteria for membership in Bookshare and/or Learning Ally, two major libraries of accessible media, you may sign up for an individual account.
-There are also free and for-purchase materials available, so be sure to search the Internet for materials that interest your child.
+If your child meets the criteria for membership in Bookshare and/or Learning Ally, two major libraries of accessible media, sign up for an individual account.
+There are also free and for purchase materials available, so be sure to search the Internet for materials that interest your child.
 Keep in mind that success with shorter, high interest books can provide a positive experience with reading to ensure future success as your child encounters more complex text.
 Start at a level where your child can experience success and gradually build to more difficult text.